fooooter/drain/README.md

 `response_headers` HashMap.
 - `access_control`:
   * `list` - here you can control, which resources will be returned to the client and which won't through a list of key-value pairs.
-  In order to deny access to a resource, type "deny" (default action is "allow").
-It uses Glob UNIX shell-like path syntax.
+  In order to deny access to a resources matching the given pattern, type "deny" (default action is "allow").
+  It uses Glob UNIX shell-like path syntax, so you can match extensions or even whole directories recursively!
+  Directories are relative to `document_root`.
   * `deny_action` - it's an unsigned integer corresponding to either 404 or 403 HTTP status codes, which will be returned by the server alongside the page corresponding to each status if access to the resource is denied.
 For safety reasons, the default is 404, so that a client won't know if the resource is unavailable or access to it is denied.